 The comment sections of blogs related to your product or service is also an excellent place to find leads outside of LinkedIn network.
 Many people engage in conversations in the comment sections, which is a great place to interact with potential clients and establish rapport.

 For example, someone may mention they are looking for a product or service your business offers.
 By engaging in conversation with this person, you can learn more about their needs and potentially turn them into a customer.

 25. Events and Trade Shows

 While this may sound old school, events and trade shows allow you to collect business cards from potential leads.
-You can follow up with these leads after the event to set up a meeting or call.
+You can follow up with these leads after the event by email to set up a meeting or call.

 Attendee lists are often available for purchase before an event, so you can research potential leads in advance and target the ones that are the best fit for your business.
 You may also want to network with other companies at events to find referrals or introductions to new leads.